 Plays I’m Hankering to Direct:

-On my recent can’t-wait-to-dive-in list are the wonderful King Charles III, Outside Mullingar, and The Christians.
-Please contact me for the longer list and to learn more!
+I’m excited to direct Clybourne Park at the UA next fall.
+My recent can’t-wait-to-dive-in list includes the wonderful King Charles III and Outside Mullingar.
+Please contact me for a longer list and to learn more.

 The Assisting World: